Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Desert Survival I & II

-Subjects: Science, Social Studies, Work Place Skills Development
+Subject: Science, Social Studies, WOrk Place Skills Development

 Earth Energy